Book Review – Primitive Technology.

 A Survivalist’s Guide To Building Tools, Shelters & More In The Wild, By John Plant.

 John Plant has a huge following on YouTube with his channel called Primitive Technology.
 John makes primitive tools and shelters in the wilderness.
 He doesn’t speak on the videos and there is no narration.
 The videos and the projects are relaxing, entertaining and memorizing in one to watch.

 Before we get to the book review, this review is more judged on the value for bushcraft, long term wilderness living and primitive living skills.
 Not just the entertaining value by itself.

 John’s book is based on his projects from his YouTube channel, Primitive Technology.

-The hard copy book lists forty projects, covering subjects like basic hand tools, shelters, basket weaving, primitive hunting weapons, cordage and advanced tools, etc. It has clear illustrations and colored photographs with 192 pages.
+The hard copy book lists forty projects, covering subjects like basic hand tools, shelters, basket weaving, primitive hunting, cordage and advanced tools, etc. It has clear illustrations and colored photographs with 192 pages.

 I like that the projects have a list of what other tools you need to complete the task.
 E.g. stone blade and hand axe.
 Also, the book is very well laid out, progressing from basic to harder plans.

 You don’t get advanced tips on fire lighting (A drawback of the book, is that it doesn’t mention the types of woods that would be best to use for friction fire making.) or trouble shooting of the projects, but a good solid base, and step by step instructions and basic tips.
 More than enough information to get you intrigued and want to go out and create some primitive items and test them out.